jimthematrix/blockchain-features/README.md

   * once the vagrant VM is successfully built, go into the VM host by `vagrant ssh`
   * `cd $GOPATH/src/github.com/hyperledger/fabric`
   * `make peer`
-  * start a peer node and pass in the arguments to point the peer node at the Kafka server and topic (substitute "hlevents" with any topic that exists in the Kafka server):
+  * start a peer node and pass in the arguments to point the peer node at the Kafka server and topic (substitute "192.168.99.100" with IP of the docker host, and "hlevents" with any topic that exists in the Kafka server):

     `peer/peer node start --kafka-brokers=192.168.99.100:9092 --kafka-topic=hlevents`